MOBIEGMOBIEG

 How to stay safe:

-• Have a safe word of your choice on your phone that your friends or family know about – your code word for ‘I AM IN DANGER”.
+• Have a safe word on your phone that your friends or family know about – your code word for ‘I AM IN DANGER”.

 • Always tell someone where you are going and when you will be back.